A Driven Tagged Particle in Asymmetric Exclusion Processes: Abstract

 \section{Abstract}

-We consider the asymmetric simple exclusion process with a driven tagged particle on $\mathbb{Z}$ which has a negative drift, and show that the tagged particle can have a positive speed when it jumps more slowly than the other particles.
-Coupling arguments are used.
+We consider the asymmetric exclusion process with a driven tagged particle on $\mathbb{Z}$ which has different jump rates from other particles and show that the tagged particle can have a ballistic behavior when the non-tagged particles have non-nearest-neighbor jump rates.
+We show the existence of some non-trivial invariant measures for the environment process viewed from the tagged particle.
+Our arguments are based on coupling, the martingale approach, and analyzing currents through fixed bonds.